 Welcome to the website of the Sir Richard Kirby Archives, an historic repository dedicated to preserving the history of the Fair Work Commission and its predecessor bodies.

 Based at the Fair Work Commission's Melbourne headquarters, 11 Exhibition Street, the archives contains a range of material including documents, photographs and oral history interviews.
-It is overseen by a National Archivist who also runs an exhibition program.
+It is overseen by the National Archivist, the Hon.
+Reg Hamilton, Deputy President, who also runs an exhibition program.

 Find out more